-- Democracy

-- The Rule of Law

-- Individual Liberty

-- Respect and Tolerance for Different Faiths and Beliefs
+Democracy The Rule of Law Individual Liberty Respect and Tolerance for Different Faiths and Beliefs Radicalisation is...

+"the term commonly used to describe the processes by which a person adopts extremist views or practices to the point of legitimising the use of violence."
 Talking about and promoting these values is encouraged in education settings as this helps to build resilience to radicalisation in young people.

-Forms of extremism

-Form of Extremism Definition Examples of Attacks Extreme Right-Wing Covers sub-ideologies, including Cultural Nationalism, White Nationalism and White Supremacism.
+Extreme Right-Wing This category covers sub-ideologies, including Cultural Nationalism, White Nationalism and White Supremacism.
 These themselves span a range of extreme beliefs such as antisemitism, anti-Islam, neo-Nazi, ethno nationalism or anti-establishment.
+Examples of Extreme Right-Wing attacks include: - 2017 Finsbury Park Attack - 2016 Murder of Jo Cox MP - 2011 Norway Attacks in Oslo - 2019 Christchurch Mosque Shooting in New Zealand

+Islamist Extremism

+Islamist extremist inspired acts of terrorism are perpetrated or inspired by politicoreligiously motivated groups or individuals who support and use violence as a means to establish their interpretation of an Islamic society.

+Examples of Islamist Extremist attacks include:

-2017 Finsbury Park Attack 2016 Murder of Jo Cox MP 2011 Norway Attacks in Oslo 2019 Christchurch Mosque Shooting in New Zealand Islamist Extremism Islamist extremist inspired acts of terrorism are perpetrated or inspired by politico-religiously motivated groups or individuals who support and use violence as a means to establish their interpretation of an Islamic society.
-2001 9/11 Plane Attacks 2005 London Transport Bombings 2017 Manchester Arena Attack 2019 Sri Lanka Easter Bombing Left-Wing, Anarchist and Single Issue (LASI) Extremism Extreme Left-Wing: extremists who believe in using violence and serious criminality to abolish existing systems of government and replacing them with anarchist, socialist or communist systems.
-Anarchist Extremism: extremists who believe in using violence to replace current systems of Government and law enforcement with a system that prioritises complete liberty and individual freedom.
-Single-Issue Extremism: extremists who endorse violence and serious criminality focused on a specific topic, such as animal rights.
-Mixed, Unstable, and Unclear (MUU) Ideologies Mixed: ideology presented involves a combination of elements from multiple forms of extremist ideologies.
-Unstable: shifts between different ideologies.
-Unclear: individual does not present a coherent ideology yet may still be vulnerable to being drawn into terrorism.
-Incel and Extreme Misogyny Involuntary celibate (incel) refers to an individual's desire for, but lack of, romantic and sexual success.
-Incels express intense hatred for women, believing that they are entitled to sexual and romantic attention, and perceive women as denying them this need.
+- 2001 9/11 Plane Attacks

+- 2005 London Transport Bombings

+- 2017 Manchester Arena Attack

+- 2019 Sri Lanka Easter Bombing

+Left-Wing, Anarchist and Single-Issue Extremism Also known as LASI Extremism and can include environmentalists, the extreme left-wing, or animal rights movements that advocate violence.
+Extreme Left-Wing: Extremists who believe in using violence and serious criminality to abolish existing systems of Government and replacing them with anarchist, socialist or communist systems.
+Anarchist Extremism: Extremists who believe in using violence to replace current systems of Government and law enforcement with a system that prioritises complete liberty and individual freedom.
+Single-Issue Extremism: Extremists who endorse violence and serious criminality focused on a specific topic, such as animal rights.
+Mixed, Unstable, and Unclear (MUU) Ideologies Mixed - ideology presented invovles a combination of elements from multiple forms of extremist ideologies.
+Unstable - shifts between different ideologies.

-Prevent
+Unclear - individual does not present a coherent ideology yet may still be vulnerable to being drawn into terrorism.
+Prevent and Channel

+What is Prevent?

 Prevent is part of the government's counter-terrorism strategy, CONTEST.

-The purpose of Prevent is at its heart to safeguard and support vulnerable people to stop them from becoming terrorists or supporting terrorism.
+The purpose Prevent is at its heart to safeguard and support vulnerable people to stop them from becoming terrorists or supporting terrorism.
+Click or tap here for further information on CONTEST and Prevent

-Prevent has three specific objectives:
+Prevent has three specific objectives

-- Tackle the causes of radicalisation and respond to the ideological challenge of terrorism. - Safeguard and support those most at risk from radicalisation through early intervention, identifying them and offering support. - (3) Enable those who have already engaged in terrorism to disengage and rehabilitate.
+Tackle the causes of radicalisation and respond to the ideological challenge of terrorism

+Safeguard and support those most at risk from radicalisation through early intervention, identifying them and offering support
-Channel

-Scan here for more information about Channel
+Enable those who have already engaged in terrorism to disengage and rehabilitate What is Channel?

-Channel is a voluntary, confidential programme which safeguards people identified as susceptible to being drawn into terrorism.

-It is a multi-agency process involving partners from the local authority, the police, education, health providers, and others.

-Channel is a support programme - not a criminal sanction.

-A Channel referral can come from anyone who is concerned about a person they know who might be at risk of radicalisation, including family members, friends, school leaders, or colleagues.
+- A voluntary, confidential programme which safeguards people identified as susceptible to being drawn into terrorism. - It is a multi-agency process involving partners from the local authority, the police, education, health providers, and others. - Channel is a support programme not a criminal sanction. - A Channel referral can come from anyone who is concerned about a person they know who might be at risk of radicalisation, including family members, friends, school leaders, or colleagues.
+The Channel Process When someone makes a referral, lots of agencies work together to offer support where they consider it necessary and proportionate to do so.

-Channel can offer a number of different types of support, such as:

-- · help with education and career advice - dealing with mental or emotional health issues - dealing with drug or alcohol abuse - theological or ideological mentoring from a Channel intervention provider (a specialist mentor)

-The Channel Process

-When someone makes a referral, lots of agencies work together to offer support where they consider it necessary and proportionate to do so.
 The Channel process is as follows: